sana-siddiqui3/GroupE_GameDev_3.1/README.md

 ### 4. Check the Companion
 - After collecting the cards, look for a companion character in the dungeon.
-- Approach the companion and press **E** to interact with them.
+- Approach the companion and press **Enter** to interact with them.
 This action will recruit the companion to your team.

 ### 5. Engage the Enemy
 - Continue exploring until you encounter an enemy.